MicrosoftDocs/azure-stack-docs/azure-managed-lustre/monitor-file-system.md

 [!INCLUDE [horz-monitor-kusto-queries](~/../azure-stack/reusable-content/ce-skilling/azure/includes/azure-monitor/horizontals/horz-monitor-kusto-queries.md)]

-Here are some queries that you can enter in the **Log search** bar to help you monitor your Managed Lustre.
-These queries work with the [new language](../../azure-monitor/logs/log-query-overview.md).
+This section shows queries that you can enter in the **Log search** bar to help you monitor your Managed Lustre file system.

 - To list the 10 most common errors over the last three days.